-We present Silhouette a performance-conscious learned embedding for CPUs.
-We show how we can use Silhouette for transfer learning across data sets of different sizes and types.
-In these scenarios, Silhouette consistently improves accuracy.
+We present Silhouette, a performance-conscious learned embedding for CPUs.
+We show how we can use Silhouette to improve accuracy for transfer learning across data sets of different sizes and types.

 Limitations and Future Work.
-The current study only consider the SPEC CPU 2017 data set, a fully-connected neural network model, and a regression prediction task.
-There are opportunities to consider other data sets including data sets generated from micro-architecture simulators.
-Similarly, we can consider other configurations of models (sequence models, decision trees, etc.) and tasks (classification, clustering, design generation, etc.).
+The current study only considers the SPEC CPU 2017 data set, a fully-connected neural network, and a regression prediction task.
+There are opportunities to consider other data sets (including data sets generated from micro-architecture simulators), other models (sequence models, decision trees, etc.) and tasks (classification, clustering, design generation, etc.).